Doughrise (now Budgetwise)

 A new onboarding experience to educate users through the budget creation process

-We revamped the onboarding experience to allow users to create a budget confidently and efficiently.
 For a first-time user, a budget will default to monthly while still providing more advanced users the ability to create more detailed budgets to meet their specific needs.
-We also introduced account linking and mass creation options during the onboarding process while still providing the user an option to go back to it later
+We also introduced account linking and mass creation options during the onboarding process while still providing the user an option to edit it later.

 Redesigned budget dashboard